“I feel like I live in a ballroom in Versailles”: A 1,000-square-foot apartment designed in the spirit of Marie Antoinette

 Marie Antoinette and a swarm of butterflies welcome guests at the front door.
 “I like butterflies.
 They’re a symbol of change.
 Nothing about a caterpillar tells you it’s going to be a butterfly,” says Henderson.

-On the inside of the front door, there’s a shelf with perfumes (he fills them with coloured water when they get low).
+On the back of the front door, there’s a shelf with perfumes (he fills them with coloured water when they get low).
 Henderson likes to use Amarige by Givenchy.

-Henderson got an actual Oscar from an old friend in Los Angeles.
-Apparently, Halle Berry won this statuette in 2002 for Best Actress, for her role in Monster’s Ball.
+Mark got an uninscribed Oscar from an old friend in Los Angeles when a pallet of statues were stolen off a loading dock in 2000.
 “It weighs 14 pounds,” says Mark, who jokes he’ll probably be hearing from the Academy now.

 The artist Douglas Bond painted the portrait of Henderson located to the left of the cabinet.
 Henderson made the crowns atop the cabinet.